Dorestad: Location

-The main reason that Dorestad grew to be a lively trade city (emporium) was because of its location.
-It was located at the crossing of two important river trade routes.
+Dorestad grew to be a lively trade city (emporium) because of its location at the crossing of two important river trade routes.
 Along one route, Dorestad was connected to the Dutch mudflats and Frisian area in the north of the Netherlands via the Kromme Rijn, the Utrechtse Vecht and the Almere Lake.
 It was a connection of the German Rhineland via the Rhine with Scandinavia and the Baltic Sea.
 The second trade route ran from the Lek to the west coast and formed the connection between the Rhineland and England.
 This route could also be used to reach the Scheldt river, through which Neustria could be reached.

 Vikings

 Because of its wealth and success as a trade centre, Dorestad got the attention of Vikings in the 9th century.
 This resulted in large groups of Vikings attacking and looting the city.
 The first attack took place in 834 and the last attack in 863.

 The Danish King Sigfred felt threatened by the advancement of the Franks under the leadership of Charlemagne.
-Charlemagne's attempt to subject the Saxons east of the Elbe by annexing nordalbingia led to a feud between the factions of Halfdan and Godfred, two supposed sons of Sigfred.
+Charlemagne's attempt to subject the Saxons east of the Elbe by annexing Nordalbingia led to a feud between the factions of Halfdan and Godfred, two supposed sons of Sigfred.
 The throne of Denmark was briefly under control of the son of Halfdan, Harald Klak, but he was driven away by the sons of Godfred.

 The eldest son of Louis the Pious, Lothair, made use of the services provided by the Danish clan of the former King Harald Klak, who fled to Francia in 814.
 Harald was a vassal of King Louis with a place in Saxony.
 In the year 819 Harald became one of multiple kings in Denmark by the hand of Louis' negotiations with the Danes.
 In 826 Harald and his clan were baptised in Mainz, after which he received the East-Frisian county Rüstringen, of which the Gaus Östringen, Wangerland, Harlingerland and a part of Norderland may have consisted.
 Harald was driven from Denmark and spent his last 25 years of his life in the county.